CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

   - The description MUST NOT simply repeat the name of the _Entity_ as a description.
   - The description MUST be of an _Entity_, not of the data the Department records about the _Entity_, nor the functions, applications, or organizations that use or create the data.
-Thedescription MUST NOT pertain to:
+The description MUST NOT pertain to:

     - When, how, or where the data about the Entity are used
     - Who uses the data
     - How to edit or process the data
     - The format the data stored in or other physical considerations
     - What hardware or software systems use the data